Got a question about your Unicom water service?

 Supply Point Identification Number is the reference used to identify which services your premises receives.
 Your property may have multiple supply points (if you are connected to the mains at several different points due to the design of the property) or it may only have a water or sewerage connection if you have a private set up on site for either.
 Drainage is normally included on a sewerage SPID.

 All services you take from Unicom will be invoiced on our unique one bill solution on a monthly basis.
-We issue bills from 10th of the month and Direct Debits are collected at least 7 days from your invoice date.
+We issue bills from 10th of the month and Direct Debits are collected shortly after your invoice date.

 We’ll read your meter twice a year.
 If it is safe for you to read your own meter, we also recommend providing meter reads monthly so that we can bill you as accurately as possible.
 Meter reads should be provided by the last working day of the month to be included in your next bill.